 Those women who are single will begin praying to find a good husband during the festival.
 Meanwhile, those women who are newly married pray to become pregnant very soon.

 3. The legend of Chinese Valentine’s Day

 The legend behind the day is the tale about the love between Zhi Nu, a weaver girl, and Niu Lang, a cowherd.
-Niu Lang was a kind hearted man and Zhi Nu was an angel in heaven who fell in love and got married to live happily ever after.
-Their love was not allowed and as a result they were banished to the opposite sides of the Silver River (Milky Way) and could only see each other once a year, on Qi Xi when a flock of magpies form a bridge to reunite them.
+Niu Lang was a kind-hearted man and Zhi Nu was an angel in heaven who fell in love and got married to live happily ever after.
+Their love was not allowed and as a result, they were banished to the opposite sides of the Silver River (Milky Way) and could only see each other once a year, on Qi Xi when a flock of magpies forms a bridge to reunite them.